xoela/discord-media-scraper/README.txt

 colorama

 Please replace your token in config.json.
-Create a folder with "main.py" and "config.json" and in that folder create a folder called "media" (if not included in the zip)
+(I recommend installing the AIO zip thingy) Create a folder with "main.py" and "config.json" and in that folder create a folder called "media" (if not included in the zip)

 If you wish to have a different directory for the media files please change it in line 38 or (and) if you wish to have more extensions or remove extensions please change them in line 37